 Skip to main content

-Laura Knittle is Co-Chair of the Education practice and a member of the Employment and Government Investigations & Enforcement Defense practices.
-Laura represents K-12 school districts in all areas of education law.
-A majority of her practice is dedicated to counseling boards of education and their administrations on student matters, including issues involving the Individuals with Disabilities Education Improvement Act (IDEA), alleged violations of Section 504 of the Rehabilitation Act of 1973, student discipline, student and employee investigations, Office for Civil Rights (OCR) investigations, and confidentiality and student records.
-She regularly represents school districts at mediation and in due process hearings.
+Laura Knittle is Co-Chair of the Education Practice and a member of the Employment and Government Investigations & Enforcement Defense practices.
+Laura advises K-12 school districts on the full spectrum of education law, counseling boards of education and administrators on matters involving the Individuals with Disabilities Education Act (IDEA), Section 504 of the Rehabilitation Act, student discipline, civil rights compliance, internal investigations, confidentiality and student records, and complex employee issues.
+She regularly represents school districts in mediation, due process hearings, and regulatory investigations.

-Laura’s experience further includes defending school districts in complaints before the U.S. Equal Employment Opportunity Commission (EEOC) and the Illinois Department of Human Rights (IDHR).
-She has also counseled school districts on issues involving the Illinois Freedom of Information Act (FOIA) and data privacy.
+Laura’s experience also includes representing school districts in matters before the U.S. Equal Employment Opportunity Commission (EEOC), the Illinois Department of Human Rights (IDHR), and other government agencies, as well as advising on public records, data privacy, and governance issues.